-This is because the energy price cap reflects the maximum amount an average-sized household might expect to pay for their gas and electricity, so if your household is smaller or larger than this, the amount you’ll actually pay could be lower or higher than this.
+This is because the energy price cap reflects the maximum amount an average-sized household might expect to pay for their gas and electricity, so if your household is smaller or larger than this, the amount you’ll actually pay could be lower or higher than the cap.
 You can find out more about how the energy price cap works in our guide What is the energy price cap?

 Here, we look at what you can actually expect to pay based on the size of your property and the number of people living there.